logicJohn/testStr/README.md

 # testStr
 this will test a string for various characteristics

-all chars
+all chars,
-all ints
+all ints,
-all symbols
+all symbols,

 a mixture of chars/ints
 a mixture of chars/symbols
 a mixtrue of ints/symbols